jensnesten/openAI/README.md

 # openAI-FUN

+Run chatGPT and Dall-E locally using the openAI API.

-Go to openai.com and signup for you API-key.
+Go to openai.com and signup for your API-key.

 All chatbots are currently set to use the davinci-003 model